-Regulars from four pubs will be going head to head in a marathon battle to get the famed Hood into their favoured watering hole in the latest staging of the traditional contest which has been running for more than 700 years.
+Residents will be going head to head in a marathon battle to get the famed Hood into their favoured village in the latest staging of the traditional contest which has been running for more than 700 years.

 The official story is that in the 14th century, Lady de Mowbray, wife of Isle landowner, John De Mowbray, was out riding towards Westwoodside on the hill that separates it from Haxey.